Best Distortion Pedals for Guitar: Top 5 (You’ll Sound Killer)

 You might not dig: It can sound over-processed & spluttery if not handled properly.
 Remember, getting the best distortion sound also depends on your amp settings, pickups, tone etc.

-The DS-2 is a pedalboard staple for a reason.
-This modern classic delivers harmonic distortion that obligingly boosts powerful drive and distortion through many different amps.
+The Boss DS-2 is a pedalboard staple for a reason.
+This modern classic delivers harmonic distortion that boosts powerful drive and distortion through many different amps.

-Joe Satriani, ACDC, Guns n Rose, Gary Moore, ZZ Top..the list goes on of proud users of the Boss DS-2.
-And because it's Boss, it goes without saying the build quality of this distortion stompbox is second to none.
-No plastic casing here, chief.
+Joe Satriani, AC/DC, Guns N’ Roses, Gary Moore, and ZZ Top are just a few of the many proud users of the Boss DS-2.
+And because it’s Boss, the build quality of this distortion stompbox is second to none.
+No plastic casing here.

 Best Bits